 O, the difference of man and man!
-To thee a woman's services are due; My fool usurps my body.
+To thee a woman's services are due: My fool usurps my body.

-Osw.
 Madam, here comes my lord.

-Exit.
-Enter Albany.
+Enter ALBANY

-Gon.
 I have been worth the whistle.

-Alb.
-O Goneril,
+O Goneril!

-You are not worth the dust which the rude wind

-Blows in your face!
-I fear your disposition.
-That nature which contemns it origin

-Cannot be bordered certain in itself.

-She that herself will sliver and disbranch From her material sap, perforce must wither And come to deadly use.
+You are not worth the dust which the rude wind Blows in your face.
+I fear your disposition: That nature, which contemns its origin, Cannot be border'd certain in itself; She that herself will sliver and disbranch From her material sap, perforce must wither And come to deadly use.

-Gon.
-No more!
-The text is foolish.
+No more; the text is foolish.

-Alb.
-Wisdom and goodness to the vile seem vile; Filths savour but themselves.
+Wisdom and goodness to the vile seem vile: Filths savour but themselves.
 What have you done?
 Tigers, not daughters, what have you perform'd?

-A father, and a gracious aged man,

-Whose reverence even the head-lugg'd bear would lick, Most barbarous, most degenerate, have you madded.
+A father, and a gracious aged man, Whose reverence even the head-lugg'd bear would lick, Most barbarous, most degenerate! have you madded.
 Could my good brother suffer you to do it?
 A man, a prince, by him so benefited!

-If that the heavens do not their visible spirits Send quickly down to tame these vile offences, It will come,

-Humanity must perforce prey on itself, Like monsters of the deep.
+If that the heavens do not their visible spirits Send quickly down to tame these vile offences, It will come, Humanity must perforce prey on itself, Like monsters of the deep.

-Gon.
 Milk-liver'd man!

 That bear'st a cheek for blows, a head for wrongs; Who hast not in thy brows an eye discerning Thine honour from thy suffering; that not know'st Fools do those villains pity who are punish'd Ere they have done their mischief.
 Where's thy drum?
-France spreads his banners in our noiseless land,

-With plumed helm thy state begins to threat, Whiles thou, a moral fool, sit'st still, and criest

-'Alack, why does he so?'
-Alb.
+France spreads his banners in our noiseless land; With plumed helm thy slayer begins threats; Whiles thou, a moral fool, sit'st still, and criest 'Alack, why does he so?'

 See thyself, devil!

-Proper deformity seems not in the fiend

-So horrid as in woman.
-Gon.
+Proper deformity seems not in the fiend So horrid as in woman.

 O vain fool!

-Alb.
-Thou changed and self-cover'd thing, for shame!
-Bemonster not thy feature!
-Were't my fitness

-To let these hands obey my blood,

-They are apt enough to dislocate and tear

-Thy flesh and bones.
-Howe'er thou art a fiend, A woman's shape doth shield thee.
+Thou changed and self-cover'd thing, for shame, Be-monster not thy feature.
+Were't my fitness To let these hands obey my blood, They are apt enough to dislocate and tear Thy flesh and bones: howe'er thou art a fiend, A woman's shape doth shield thee.

-Gon.
-Marry, your manhood mew!
-Enter a Gentleman.
+Marry, your manhood now--

-Alb.
+Enter a Messenger

 What news?

-Gent.
-O, my good lord, the Duke of Cornwall 's dead, Slain by his servant, going to put out

-The other eye of Gloucester.
-Alb.
-Gloucester's eyes?
+O, my good lord, the Duke of Cornwall's dead: Slain by his servant, going to put out The other eye of Gloucester.

+Gloucester's eye!
-Gent.
-A servant that he bred, thrill'd with remorse,

-Oppos'd against the act, bending his sword

-To his great master; who, thereat enrag'd,

-Flew on him, and amongst them fell'd him dead; But not without that harmful stroke which since Hath pluck'd him after.
+A servant that he bred, thrill'd with remorse, Opposed against the act, bending his sword To his great master; who, thereat enraged, Flew on him, and amongst them fell'd him dead; But not without that harmful stroke, which since Hath pluck'd him after.

-Alb.
-This shows you are above,

-You justicers, that these our nether crimes

-So speedily can venge!
-But O poor Gloucester!

-Lose he his other eye?
-Gent.
+This shows you are above, You justicers, that these our nether crimes So speedily can venge!
+But, O poor Gloucester!
+Lost he his other eye?

 Both, both, my lord.

-This letter, madam, craves a speedy answer.

-'Tis from your sister.
+This letter, madam, craves a speedy answer; 'Tis from your sister.

-Gon. [aside] One way I like this well;

-But being widow, and my Gloucester with her, May all the building in my fancy pluck

-Upon my hateful life.
-Another way

-The news is not so tart.- I'll read, and answer.
-Exit.
+[Aside] One way I like this well; But being widow, and my Gloucester with her, May all the building in my fancy pluck Upon my hateful life: another way, The news is not so tart.--I'll read, and answer.

-Alb.
 Where was his son when they did take his eyes?
-Gent.

 Come with my lady hither.

-Alb.
 He is not here.

-Gent.
 No, my good lord; I met him back again.
-Alb.

 Knows he the wickedness?

-Gent.
-Ay, my good lord.
-'Twas he inform'd against him,

-And quit the house on purpose, that their punishment

-Might have the freer course.
-Alb.
-Gloucester, I live
+Ay, my good lord; 'twas he inform'd against him; And quit the house on purpose, that their punishment Might have the freer course.

-To thank thee for the love thou show'dst the King, And to revenge thine eyes.
-Come hither, friend.
-Tell me what more thou know'st.
+Gloucester, I live To thank thee for the love thou show'dst the king, And to revenge thine eyes.
+Come hither, friend: Tell me what more thou know'st.